NSAAC Business Meeting August 01, 2025

 President – Kathi Freeman:

-Kathi called for approval of the May Business Meeting Minutes, which were approved by acclamation.
-One member unexpectedly noted “it was a riveting read”.
+Kathi called for approval of the June Business Meeting Minutes, which were approved by acclamation.
+One member noted “it was a riveting read”.

 Vice President – Justin Murray: